simonemberton/Introduction_to_Creative_Coding/Week_12/Week_12.md

 ```
 </details>

-- Finally, upload this to your panel server and test it out.
+- Finally, upload this to your panel server and test it out

+TIP : Use chrome in incognito mode to avoid any caching issues.

 #### More Multi-touch